steveloughran/kerberos_and_hadoop/sections/tokens.md

 > Man rules now where They ruled once;
 > They shall soon rule where man rules now.
 > After summer is winter, and after winter summer.
-> They wait patient and potent, for here shall They reign again
+> They wait patient and potent, for here shall They reign again.

 Hadoop Service "Tokens" are the other side of the complexity of Kerberos and Hadoop;